MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *result*\
 An output iterator pointing to the position of the first element in the destination range to which elements are being copied.

-*_Pred*\
+*pred*\
 The unary predicate that must be satisfied is the value of an element is to be replaced.

-*val*\
+*value*\
 The new value being assigned to the elements whose old value satisfies the predicate.

-### Return Value
+### Return value

-An output iterator pointing to the position one past the final element in the destination range to where the altered sequence of elements is being copied.
+An output iterator pointing to the position one past the final element in the destination range the altered sequence of elements is copied to.

 ### Remarks